QChab/mapsProjectStats/README.md

 #### Columns description for rarity ranking ####
 - **tokenId**
+- **ranking**: global position sorted by mythical counts, miminum rarity and average rarity
+- **statisticalScore**: score computed with the sum of 9750/occurences
+- **statisticalRanking**: rank based on statisticalScore
 - **minRarity**: lowest rarity value of a spot in the map
 - **averageRarity**;
 - **sumRarity**: sum of all rarity in the spots on the map